nimiq-network/developer-reference/chapters/accounts-and-contracts.md

 * All properties of the transaction are available to the contract constructor, i.e. all values are stored inside, no outside dependencies.

 ### Vesting Contract
 A vesting contract allows money to be spent in a scheduled way.

-An initial amount (`balance` - `vesting total amount`) can be spent immediately followed by a scheduled distribution of the remaining amount the set total is used up. (<- This sentence is unclear)
+An initial amount can be made available immediately followed by a scheduled release of the remaining amount.

 A vesting contract can be initialized in three different ways, from full/explicit to minimal: